Accidental travel: In Japan

-In Russian fiction
+In Russia

+In Russian fandom, the trope is known under the terms попаданчество popadanchestvo or попаданство popadanstvo, derived with suffixes -ство, -ество from the neologism popadanets, a person who accidentally finds themselves elsewhere/elsewhen.
+(Note: Popadanets, plural: popadantsy, female: popadanka, is a Russian neologism derived from the verb popast, "to get or land into (something)".)
+The Russian term bears ironical flavor, because popadantsy have become a widespread cliche in Russian pulp science fiction.
+Russian critic Boris Nevsky traces this plot device to at least Gulliver's Travels (18th century).
+According to the Russian publishing house Eksmo, typical actions of a popadanets include efforts to adapt to the world they landed into, to save it, to strive to return, or to transform it to their own needs.

 Around the break of the millennium popadanstvo gained an immense popularity in Russian science fiction and fantasy.
 Responding to the demand, the supply of the novels of this type skyrocketed, with an inevitable drop of the overall quality and degeneration of the inventiveness of the writers into a series of clichés.

 A significant number of popadanstvo occur at a key moment in the Russian past.
 Armed with modern knowledge, they turn the tide to the glory of the Motherland, i.e., a popadanets becomes a progressor, creating an alternative history.
 It was suggested that this phenomenon of Russian science fiction is characterized by two motivations: "Mary Sue"-type drive to self-fulfillment and patriotic nostalgy over the times of Soviet superpower (Communist nostalgia).
+Russian political scientist Boris Vishnevskiy considers the phenomenon of popadanstvo to be the manifestation of post-Soviet Russian revanchism, which, he thinks, has become the cornerstone of Russian politics under Vladimir Putin.